Asfakur/expert-electrician-server/README.md

-# Introduction to "Expert-Electrician" App Client side repository
+# Introduction to "Expert-Electrician" App Server side repository

 ### Description:
 This app is build with react js and node js